July Gardening Tips and To-Dos for the Pacific Northwest

 vintage flower containers with watering drip system

-If an annual starts to fade or completely gives up, don’t hesitate to replace it with a fresh new plant.
-It keeps the garden looking vibrant all season long.
+If an annual fades or completely gives up, don’t hesitate to replace it with a fresh plant.
+It keeps the garden looking vibrant all season.

 dying spring bulb foliage